rai-Khushboo/magicCube/README.md

 - 🔄 **Continuous Animation**: Seamless and infinite rotation animation.

+## ✨ ✍️Author
-🚀  Made with ❤️ by Khushboo 🌟
+🚀  Made with ❤️ by Khushboo Kumari 🌟